Little Sure Shot

 Annie Oakley is one of the great icons of American history, culture and myth.
 She was an early ‘celebrity’ and she still is one.
 Because of this there are very many books on her - biographies, novels, children’s books and, because she was so frequently photographed in her life, photo-books.
 Her face and her figure are immediately recognizable to us.

 Annie c 1882

 And of course she appeared in fictional form in a variety of ways: even during her days with Buffalo Bill’s Wild West Show there were lurid dime novels featuring her and in 1935 Barbara Stanwyck played her on the big screen in RKO’s Annie Oakley.
 The 1940s Broadway musical Annie Get Your Gun starring Ethel Merman was brought to the silver screen, also as Annie Get Your Gun in 1950 with Betty Hutton as Annie.
-And many of us will remember Annie Oakley in the curvaceous shape of Gail Davis, in the 81-episode TV series from 1954 to 57.
+And many of us will remember Annie Oakley in the curvaceous shape of Gail Davis, in the three-season TV series from 1954 to 57.